-The hotel is also home to the Island Rooftop, the Coast’s biggest rooftop bar and alfresco open-air patio.
+Surfers Paradise hotel The Island is also home to the Island Rooftop, the Coast’s biggest rooftop bar and alfresco open-air patio.

-Oozing vintage Californian style with chic couches, communal tables, lush plants and festoon lights, this hidden gem boasts views over Main Beach and is one inviting space for a tipple or two.
+Oozing vintage Californian style with comfy couches, communal tables, lush plants and festoon lights, this hidden gem boasts views over Main Beach and is one inviting space for a tipple or two.

 The Island Rooftop is known for its killer Sunday sessions with DJs and live music and those laidback, coastal vibes the Gold Coast is famous for.

 Where: 3128 Surfers Paradise Blvd, Surfers Paradise.

 Gotham Grill and Rooftop Bar

 You won’t find Batman at Gotham Grill and Rooftop Bar, but what you will stumble upon is just as impressive.